-1 Start the Novell Client Install Manager.
+- 1 Start the Novell Client Install Manager.

-Novell Client Install Manager is located on the ZENworks[TM] CD-ROM in the PRODUCTS\WIN95\IBM_language > ADMIN directory.
+Novell Client Install Manager is located on the CD-ROM or in the Novell Client download in the WIN95\IBM language >ADMIN directory. - 2 Click File > New File > your operating system.

-- 2 Click File > New File > your operating system. - 3 Modify the installation options as needed by doing the following: - 3a Double-click the configuration option that you want to modify in the Installation options list box. - 3b In the property pages, set the parameters, and then click OK.
+- 3 Modify the installation options as needed by doing the following: - 3a Double-click the configuration option that you want to modify in the Installation options list box. - 3b In the property pages, set the parameters, and then click OK.
 The values that you set appear in the right list box.

-HINT: You can set up one workstation the way you want other workstations set up, then use Novell Client Install Manager to import the settings from that workstation's registry and save them to the configuration file you use during the ACU install.
+HINT: You can set up one workstation the way you want other workstations set up, and then use Novell Client Install Manager to import the settings from that workstation's registry and save them to the configuration file you will use during the ACU install.
 Once you set up the workstation, click File > Open Registry to import the settings into Novell Client Install Manager.

-For information about setting properties on a single workstation, see "Configuring Network Protocols" on page 16.
+For information about setting properties on a single workstation, see "Configuring Network Protocols" on page 19.